 It was very easy to get around from there and on two occasions we just walked to the restaurant at night because it was a short walk along the Main Road and it felt safe (and we were ensured by the hotel staff that it was).

-If you’re asking how many days to spend in Cape Town, I think there’s not really a wrong answer.
-Of course, you couldn’t see everything in one day but this is a city that has so many options that you’ll have a good time as long as you plan a bit in advance.
+If you're asking how many days in Cape Town you need, I think there's not really a wrong answer.
+Of course, you couldn't see everything in one day but this is a city that has so many options that you'll have a good time as long as you plan a bit in advance.